wingpan79/response_bot/README.md

 ## Delete Webhook

-Please **do not set any webhook service** if you want to use this web app.You can go to [https://api.telegram.org/bot<you-token>/deletewebhook](https://api.telegram.org/bot<you-token>/deletewebhook) to delete the webhook service.
+Please **do not set any webhook service** if you want to use this web app.If you alreay set another webhook service,you can go to https://api.telegram.org/bot"you-token"/deletewebhook to delete the webhook service.

 ## The group privacy mode